Sindh Public Service Commission

-The Sindh Public Service Commission is a provincial agency of Government of Sindh that is responsible for recruiting civil servants and bureaucrats for the Government of Sindh.
+The Sindh Public Service Commission is a constitutional and statutory provincial agency of Government of Sindh that is responsible for recruiting civil servants and bureaucrats for the Government of Sindh.
+The current Chairman SPSC is Rizwan Ahmed, in office since 13 June 2026.

 History

 The Public Service Commission was set up for the first time in British India in 1926.
 After independence, the commission was established in Pakistan in 1947.
 At present, the commission is functioning under article 242 of the constitution of Pakistan.
 It has been provided autonomy under the Rules of Business, 1973 and FPSC Regulations, 1978 in its working.
 The commission has also been given administrative as well as, to some extent, financial autonomy to perform its functions independently.

 The commission consists of a chairman and members.
 The chairman is appointed by the Governor of Sindh where as the members are appointed by the Chief Minister of Sindh.
 The commission is assisted by the secretary who provides a link among the commission, its secretariat and the government agencies.